 What is Goodpasture syndrome?

 This disease most often occurs in people ages 20 to 30 or those older than age 60.
 It is more common in men.
 In some cases, bleeding in the lungs may occur.
-In most cases, this disease does not cause lasting damage to the lungs.
+In most cases, this disease doesn't cause lasting damage to the lungs.
 But kidney damage may be long-lasting.
 If the kidneys fail, kidney transplant or dialysis may be needed.

 What causes Goodpasture syndrome?

-Medical experts are not certain what causes this disease.
+Medical experts are not certain what causes this autoimmune disorder.
 It can run in families, so genetics may play a role.
 Or the disease may occur because of a combination of other factors.
 These include exposure to certain chemicals, such as dry cleaning chemicals or the weed killer Paraquat.
 Viral infections, smoking, or medicines may also play a role.

 What are the symptoms of Goodpasture syndrome?